You are here

 - Cluster flies hibernate in inaccessible places, making them difficult to control.

 - As much as possible, seal cracks and openings around the outside of the house, especially under the eaves, as you would for energy conservation.

 Description of cluster flies

-The large, black, pesky flies that show up in bed rooms and on window sills from late fall through early spring are a common household pest.
+The large, black, pesky flies that show up in bedrooms and on window sills from late fall through early spring are common household pests.
 These flies are known as cluster flies, a name that describes their habit of clustering in large numbers inside attics.
 Their abundance varies from year to year, possibly in relation to the amount of rainfall through the summer.